Why your shaving cream is watery and what to do about it?

 ● The Chemical Composition of Shaving Cream

-Shaving cream contains a host of chemical compounds aimed at providing effective and comfortable shaving experiences.
-This includes glycerine, lanolin, and stearic acid, among others.
-These ingredients moisturize the skin, provide a smooth glide, and produce a thick lather respectively.
+Shaving cream contains various chemical compounds to provide effective and comfortable shaving experiences.
+These include glycerine, lanolin, and stearic acid, among others.
+These ingredients moisturize the skin, provide a smooth glide, and produce a thick lather.

 ● Shaving Cream and Aerosol Cans